sdabhi23/SendGrid-Mailer/README.md

     }
 ],
 ```
-* Push all the  changes to your cluster and your API will be up and running at `/contact` in a few minutes!
+* Push all the changes to your app using `$ git push heroku master` and your API will be up and running at `/contact` in a matter of minutes!

 ## Usage